IBM/ibm-spectrum-scale-csi-operator/README.md

 ## Getting Started and Documentation

-To get started, see our Documentation.[Documentation](http://ibm-spectrum-scale-csi-operator.rtfd.io/)
+To get started, see our [Documentation](https://ibm-spectrum-scale-csi-operator.rtfd.io/)

+## Contributing

+We welcome contributions to this project, see [Contributing](CONTRIBUTING.md) for more details.

 ### Using the image